Spain soccer head won't resign for kissing player at World Cup. Team won’t play until he goes

 Among those applauding Rubiales were women’s national team coach Jorge Vilda and men’s national team coach Luis de la Fuente.
 Until Friday’s assembly, he had received no public support in Spain, with political parties from both the left and the right speaking out against him.

-In his speech to the assembly, Rubiales said Hermoso “lifted me up” in a celebratory gesture and he asked her for “a little kiss?” and she “said yes.”
+In his speech to the gathering, Rubiales said Hermoso “lifted me up” in a celebratory gesture and he asked her for “a little kiss?” and she “said yes.”

 “The kiss was the same I could give one of my daughters,” Rubiales said.